 This accredited discovery course in mentoring teaches you how to plan and implement mentor programs, developing and using emotional intelligence and communicating effectively as a workshop leader.
-Utilising our unique Zoom delivery model, the course is delivered over a 6 week period.
-Athletes must commit to 4 hours of study per week, comprising 2 hours on Zoom and 2 hours of self-paced learning.
-As part of the mentoring course, athletes will need to deliver 3 mentoring sessions and we have partnered with The Dunlea Centre, allowing athletes to facilitate these sessions to their students via Zoom.
+Utilising our unique Zoom delivery model, the course is delivered over a 4 week period.
+Athletes must commit to 2 hours of study per week, comprising of 1 x 2 hours on Zoom.

 Accredited units of competence